updatecli/website/content/docs/prologue/introduction.md

 toc: true
 ---

-Updatecli is a tool uses to define and apply file update strategies.
+Updatecli is a command-line tool used to define and apply update strategies.
-It reads a yaml or a go template configuration file, then works into three stages:
+It reads a manifest then works into three stages:

-1. Source: Based on a rule fetch a value from a third location that will be injected into later stages.
+1. **Source**, which describes where a piece of information is coming from.
-2. Conditions: Ensure that conditions are met based on the value retrieved during the source stage.
+2. **Target**, which describes what we want to update based on a *source* output.
-3. Target: Update and publish the target files based on a value retrieved from the source stage.
+3. **Condition**, which defined a condition required to update the target.

 ## Why?

-Deciding how, when, where to update information is hard.
+Deciding **how**, **when**, **where** to update information is hard.

 Nowadays they are countless tools that can apply continuous delivery or continuous deployment.
 To configure our infrastructure, we write ansible playbooks, puppet manifest, helm chart, etc. We heavily rely on configuration files to specify the version we need to install.
-But too often those files are manually updated.
+Unfortunately too often those files are manually updated.

 Because it's hard to automatically detect what information must be updated and when.